 It is possible to use a public cloud instance to install Uyuni.
-For more information on using Uyuni on a public cloud, see Specialized-guides > Qs-publiccloud.
+For more information on using Uyuni on a public cloud, see Specialized-guides > Public-cloud-guide.
 For more information on upgrading clients, see Client-configuration > Client-upgrades.

-1/65 Uyuni 2022.1
+1/64 | Uyuni 2023.10